1jour1vin

 Rated estate (2021 guide) Recommended

-Very vinous with hints of dried strawberry, mineral and stone.
-A touch of white pepper too.
+Very winey with hints of dried strawberry, mineral notes, and stone.
+A touch of white pepper as well.
 Full-bodied with a creamy texture.
 Really good.
 A savory and intense finish.
-Perfect for pairing with food.
+Best paired with food.
 Made from biodynamically grown grapes.
-A blend of 50% Pinot Noir, 30% Pinot Meunier and 20% Chardonnay.
+A blend of 50% Pinot Noir, 30% Pinot Meunier, and 20% Chardonnay.

 Customer rating